- Adding Legend to the Map

 Using PNG (image file output)

-PNG (Portable Network Graphic) do not contain vectors and can only work for zooming in if the resolution is set accordingly high.
+PNG (Portable Network Graphic) do not contain vectors and can only work for zooming in if the resolution is set high.
 They are easily imported into Word or web pages and you can test your colour map for a Black and White rendering using PNG as the export type in ArcMap.

 Exporting your map in ArcGIS